UBC-FRESH/nemora/docs/howto/ingest.md

 ideal for cleaning CSV extracts, building stand tables, and harmonising column names.
 Pipelines will be orchestrated by future CLI commands.

+See `nemora.ingest.faib` for utilities that download and parse the PSP/non-PSP data dictionaries into tidy frames usable by documentation and tests.

 .. todo:: Flesh out end-to-end ingestion workflows (including CLI usage and
           caching guidelines) once dataset connectors are implemented.